KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 * **Khaonic souls** emerge in **dissonance**,
     propelled outward not by desire,
-    but by the compulsion of fragmentation.
+    but by the internal pressure of fragmentation.
     Their motion is not a choice made in time,
     but a path already set in essence. (`E↓♾`)